book direct direct for best price

-At Hare Lodge holidays we have two magical eighteenth century cottages and newly converted barn set in idyllic rural Suffolk.
-Rose Cottage and Apple Tree Cottage can offer you the perfect stay, with beautiful secluded gardens, surrounded by open countryside, making it perfect for walkers and cyclists.
+At Hare Lodge holidays we have one magical eighteenth century cottages and two converted barn set in idyllic rural Suffolk.
+Rose Cottage can offer you the perfect stay, with beautiful secluded gardens, surrounded by open countryside, making it perfect for walkers and cyclists.

-The cottages are to be found in the tiny Hamlet of Sibton Green a short distance inland from the Suffolk heritage coastline of Aldeburgh, Southwold, Dunwich and RSPB Minsmere.
+The cottage can be found in the tiny Hamlet of Sibton Green a short distance inland from the Suffolk heritage coastline of Aldeburgh, Southwold, Dunwich and RSPB Minsmere.
 The area is ideal for walking, cycling, bird watching, riding and playing golf.

 Our cottages are:

-- Rose Cottage: A little bit bigger than Apple Tree, this cottage can accommodate up to three plus a cot.
+- Rose Cottage: , cottage can accommodate up to three plus a cot with a comfortable lounge dinner kitchen and downstairs bathroom

 - Owls Roost: One of two of our new additions to Hare Lodge sleeping two in a New England style barn conversion.

-- Squirrel Barn: The companion conversion to Owls Roost, Squirrel Barn comfortably sleeps two.
+- Squirrel Barn: The companion conversion to Owls Roost, Squirrel Barn comfortably sleeps two and is dog friendly

 Neighbouring villages boast some delightful pubs.
 Framlingham is one with its well preserved and picturesque castle.
 Steeped in natural beauty the Heritage coastal towns of Aldeburgh and Southwold are just 20 minutes drive away.